-The District has a defined contribution pension plan qualified under Sections 401(a), 403(a), and 501(a) of the Internal Revenue Code.
+The District has a defined contribution pension plan qualified under Sections 401(a), 403(a), and a 501(a) of the Internal Revenue Code.
 The Plan is administered by independent trustees.
 All employees who meet the one year of service requirement are qualified to participate.
 Employees are prohibited from making voluntary contributions to the Plan.
 The District's required contribution is 6% of the total salaries of qualified participants.
-Total salaries for the year were \$2,641,861.
-Total salaries of qualified participants were \$2,424,054.
+Total salaries for the year were \$2,814,144.
+Total salaries of qualified participants were \$2,671,950.
 Each participant's non-forfeitable percentage of his employer's contribution account increases (vests) at 20% for each year of service.
-Employer contributions for the year, less forfeitures from terminated employees, totaled \$145,437 and are included in personnel services of the General and Water and Sewer Funds.
+Employer contributions for the year, less forfeitures from terminated employees, totaled \$156,577 and are included in personal services of the General and Water and Sewer Funds.